News Break: Sacramento Office Market Banned for Taking Performance Supplements

 Before the end of the year the most significant private sector deal was announced.
 Centene bought Health Net and immediately expanded in the Prospect Park submarket (Highway 50).
 But the biggest deal – that was put together through the efforts of multiple public and private sector players including the City of Sacramento, The County and GSEC – is Centene’s projected 1.25 Million expansion into the North Natomas Market.

 Rolling into the End of 2017, the overall Sacramento Office Market had just recorded three positive quarters of net absorption.
-While the 1st quarter was negative 138,000 square feet, the 2nd quarter was positive at 158,000 square feet, the 3rd quarter at 644,000 square feet and the 4th quarter at 106,000 square feet.
+While the 1stquarter was negative138,000 square feet, the 2ndquarter was positive at 158,000 square feet, the 3rd quarter at 644,000 square feet and the 4th quarter at 106,000 square feet.
 Net Absorption is defined as: The net change in occupied space over a given period of time.
 The biggest submarket winner is Highway 50 at positive 208,000 square feet.
-2nd place was the Natomas submarket at 141,000 square feet and rounding out the top 3 is the Roseville Rocklin market at 74,000.
+2ndplace was the Natomas submarket at 141,000 square feet and rounding out the top 3 is the Roseville Rocklin market at 74,000.

 New construction: For 2017, we had 670,000 of office space under construction.
-It was not long ago that less than 20,000 square feet was under construction.
-The majority of this new construction is pre-leased; for example in Roseville Adventist Health is building 242,000 square feet, Kaiser is building 194,000 square feet and in Sacramento Dignity Health is building 68,000 square feet.
-The biggest and most notable speculative project is The Ice Blocks development at 16th and R Street in Midtown Sacramento.
-The Ice Blocks Development is definitely raising the bar for Sacramento by delivering an awesome urban infill project that includes several cutting edge retailers and market rate housing.
+It was not long ago that less than 20,000 square feet was under construction.Most of this new construction is pre-leased.
+Adventist Health is building 242,000 square feet in Roseville.
+Kaiser is building 194,000 square feet.
+Dignity Health is adding 68,000 square feet in Sacramento.
+The biggest and most notable speculative project is The Ice Blocks development at 16thand R Street in Midtown Sacramento.
+The Ice Blocks is raising the bar for Sacramento.
+The project combines market-rate housing with several innovative retailers.
 First tenants will be moving in around May.
-Heller Pacific is the developer who has added to the Midtown vibe with developments like MAARS located at 20th and J Street.
+Heller Pacific developed the project.
+The company has also contributed to Midtown with projects such as MAARS at 20th and J Street.

 Overall Market Rents at the end of the 2017 averaged about $1.80 per square foot.
 The CBD asking rent was at approximately $2.90 for class A space and the overall average asking rent is $2.45.
 So, when you are looking at buildings in and around downtown with rents below $2.00 and in some cases lower that $1.65 these properties could be a great value for tenants and value add investors.
 Midtown Sacramento is another market with huge upside as properties are renovated and rents increase.

 Sales in the Sacramento region really accelerated in 2017, particularly for class A properties.
 In the CBD, three Class A properties in excess of 50,000 s.f. with an average price per square foot of $224 per S.F.
 Comparatively, in 2016, 400 Capitol Mall and 520 Capitol Mall sold for $343 and $340 PSF respectively.
-For additional insight into “who owns what” take a look at: https://sacramentobacon.com/who-owns-sacramento/
+For additional insight into “who owns what” take a look at: https://lightblue-baboon-589702.hostingersite.com/who-owns-sacramento/

 And in the first week of January, 621 Capitol Mall sold for about $420 a foot.
 Institutional Investor Shorenstein was the buyer, and this purchase is its first buy in Sacramento.
 This is national news that adds to Sacramento’s momentum on the national and international stage.